gvwilson/fiction/in-heck/index.md

 "Now, who has questions?"
 Miz Winnie said.
 Hands shot into the air.
-How old had Special Blazes been when he became a Prosecutor?
+How old had Special Blazes been when he became a Regulator?
-Eighteen, but he'd joined a troop of Junior Prosecutors when he was twelve.
+Eighteen, but he'd joined a troop of Junior Regulators when he was twelve.
 Oh, really?
 There wasn't one in Rusty Bridge?
 Well, they'd have to fix that wouldn't they.